 Single-Chambered Pontoons

 Single-chambered pontoons have geometrical chambers.
 They’re typically constructed with aluminum, making them highly durable and wear-resistant.
-This characteristic is perfect for those near saltwater bodies as the boat rusts at a slower pace.
+This characteristic is perfect for those near saltwater bodies as the boat rusts slower.

-The chamber has a drain plug, which helps drain logged water.
-In this way, it’s easier to repair or replace the chamber.
+The chamber has a drain plug, which helps drain logged water, making it easier to repair or replace it.

 These pontoons are usually nitrogen-based.
-However, since there’s aluminum construction involved, these boats are more expensive than others.
+However, they are more expensive than others because they use aluminum construction.

 Round Pontoons

 Such pontoons have three round chambers, each designed to increase efficiency.
-Since these have a compartmentalized structure, the boat is less likely to lose air pressure.
+Their compartmentalized structure reduces the boat’s risk of losing air pressure.

 For example, if water leaks into one chamber, the other two will keep the boat afloat.
 Therefore, pontoon boats with round pontoons are safer and more reliable.